Umara al-Yamani: Conspiracy and execution

 Evidence supporting the suspicion of Umara's involvement in the conspiracy had been his proposal for Turan Shah, Saladin’s brother, to lead an invasion force for the conquest of Yemen.
 The commander’s absence would have greatly increased the chances of the conspiracy succeeding.

 Another factor may have been the influential head of Saladin's chancellery, al-Qadi al-Fadil (1135-1200).
 Umara had for a time enjoyed amical relations with him, and it was al-Faḍl who had suggested to Umara to write a history of Yemen.
 However they became bitter enemies and his hatred of Umara, and others' of Saladin's adherents, may have fed the suspicions.

 Some of Umara's poems in honour of Saladin and his family are included in his Dīwān (collection of poetical works).
 However, in one addressed to Saladin, entitled Shikāya tal-Mutazallim wa Nikāya tal-Mutaāllim ("Complaint of the oppressed and pains of the afflicted"), he describes his miserable situation.
 In another, the “People of the Palace”, he openly laments the fall of the Fatimids.

 Al-Maqrizi says the following poem composed by Umara was the cause of his death:

-Umara was also accused of writing this dubious verse:

 Idris Imad al-Din quotes verses of as-Salih ibn Ruzzik addressed to Umara, pressing him to become a Shi'ite.
 In the same page he observes “Strange that Umara, who had refused to attach himself to the Fatimid Ismaili doctrines when they ruled, should have given his life to restore them to power.”